Dynamic Ingest Routing

 service: intake-head

-With the above configuration, any traffic which contains both of the headers x-hdx-table: my_project.my_table and x-hdx-transform: my_transform will be routed through the intake-head pool called routing_demo.
+With the above configuration, incoming requests matching both headers x-hdx-table: my_project.my_table and x-hdx-transform: my_transform will be routed through the intake-head pool called routing_demo.
+Requests matching only one of the two specified headers are sent through the default intake-head pool.

 For more information on creating and updating service pools, see the Resource Pools page.